miklosme/papers/src/app/home.md

+# Daily Digest (January 9, 2025)

+Hold onto your lab coats, AI enthusiasts!
+We've got a thrilling lineup of cutting-edge research that's pushing the boundaries of artificial intelligence and multi-agent systems.
+Let's dive right in!

+First up, we're taking a walk on the wild side of urban crime prediction.
+Researchers have developed a [digital shadow platform](https://papers.miklos.dev/2501.04435) that's like SimCity meets CSI.
+This data-driven, agent-based model is calibrated with real crime data from Málaga, Spain, and it's showing promise in predicting crime hotspots.
+Could this be the future of predictive policing?
+Only time will tell, but it's certainly a step towards safer cities.

+But wait, there's more!
+Ever wondered how robots can work seamlessly alongside humans in industrial settings?
+A new [perception framework](https://papers.miklos.dev/2501.04193) is making waves by enabling mobile robots to predict human actions in a decentralized manner.
+It's like giving robots a sixth sense for human behavior, and it could revolutionize human-robot collaboration in factories and warehouses.

+Now, let's get philosophical for a moment.
+Can agents with vastly different capabilities ever truly understand each other?
+A fascinating [conceptual model game](https://papers.miklos.dev/2501.04199) explores this very question, pitting an all-knowing but action-less AI against a human who can act but lacks information.
+Spoiler alert: achieving common knowledge is tougher than you might think!

+Last but not least, we're tackling the age-old problem of schema matching with a fresh, agent-based approach.
+The [Reflex-SMAS system](https://papers.miklos.dev/2501.04136) is turning heads by treating schema elements as individual agents, working together to find the best matches.
+It's like watching a swarm of digital bees pollinate your databases, and it could be a game-changer for data integration.

+That's all for now, folks!
+Keep your neural networks firing, and we'll catch you next time with more groundbreaking AI research!

 # Daily Digest (January 8, 2025)

 Hold onto your neural networks, AI enthusiasts!
 We've got a double dose of cutting-edge research that's pushing the boundaries of language models in education and enterprise modeling.